Select Page

 Smell

 At inaccessible potential nest sites, such as convoluted tree cavities, the only evidence available to prove nesting has occurred may be the characteristic ammonia-rich smell of the nest debris that soaked up the owlets’ faeces.
 The strength of the smell is related to the amount of food consumed in the nest (which determines the amount of faeces) and at close quarters the smell may be noticeable from about 2 weeks to about 14 weeks after hatching.
+The absence of a noticeable smell does not mean that the site is not a nest site.
+At ventilated sites, any smell may only be noticed at the actual nest.
+At other stages of the nesting cycle, and in the case of failed nests, there will be no smell.

 Small mammal remains